opentable/slate/source/index.md

 Member | Description
 --------- | -----------
-callback_url | The base url of the callback OpenTable will use to communicate with your integration
+partner_restaurant_id | Restaurant id as defined by the partner system

 # Availability